sruthisDev/Strawberry_Ripeness_Classification/README.md

 Data: Collected from images from kaggle and some custom taken pictures

 ### Status
-This Project is in process and I am currently preprocessing the data
+This Project is in process and iteration mode.
+Initial first pass with an accuracy of 90% has been achieved by using SVM Model